wjzhengsh/blockchain/howto/ibp-console-join-network.md

 2. Scroll down to the orderer you want to use and click on it to open it.
 3. Under **Consortium Members**, click **Add organization**.
 4. From the drop-down list, select `Org2 MSP`, as this is the MSP that represents the peer's organization `org2`.
-5. Click **Submit**.
+5. Click **Add organization**.

 Now add the peer organization to the channel.
 1. Navigate to the **Channels** tab, click on `channel1`.
 2. Click the  **Settings** icon to update the channel and add the peer organization to the channel.
+3. In the **Choose from available orderers** drop down list, ensure that `Orderer` is selected.
+4. In the **Channel Updater MSP ID** drop down list, ensure that `org1MSP` is selected.
+5. In the **Associate available identity** drop down list, ensure that `Org1Admin` is selected.
-2. Scroll down to the section titled ` Add organizations to the channel` and open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP` for the tutorial.
+6. Scroll down to the section titled ` Add organizations to the channel` and open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP` for the tutorial.
-5. Click **Add** and then assign permissions for that organization.
+7. Click **Add** and then assign permissions for that organization.
 We recommend you make them an `Operator` so they can update the channel.
-6. Click **Update channel**.
+8. Click **Update channel**.

 When this process is complete, it is possible for `org2` to create or join a channel hosted on your `Orderer`.
 You can proceed to [Step three: Join your peer to the channel](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network-join-peer-org2).